ugeneunipro/docs/content/phylogenetic-tree-viewer/tree-settings/modifying-labels-appearance/aligning-labels.md

 # Aligning Labels

-To align a tree labels press the _Align labels_ toolbar button or in the _Tree settings Options Panel_ tab check the _Align label_ item.
+To align the tree labels, press the _Align labels_ toolbar button, or in the _Tree Settings Options Panel_ tab, check the _Align label_ item.

 See the example of aligning labels below: